sergeicu/odd_even_reg/README.md

 # odd_even_reg

-Run install.sh
-Then see example.sh
+Run install.sh, then see example.sh